nosarthur/nosarthur.github.io/_posts/2017-07-22-heart-sutra.md

 Legend says that he learned Heart Sutra on his way to Indian from a foreign traveling monk.

 In this post, I will give an English translation based on the Chinese text.
-Translation of technical terms is simplified so that hopefully it will be easier to understand for laymen.
+Translation of technical terms is simplified so hopefully it will be easier for laymen.
 The original Sanskrit pronunciation and Chinese texts are displayed along side as well.
 A nice Sanskrit chanting is here

+> Disclaimer: I do not have formal education in Buddhism, thus my translation may be inaccurate.

 {% include youtubePlayer.html id="jhGI0X6jhSQ" %}

-> Disclaimer: I do not have formal education in Buddhism, thus my translation may not be accurate.

 *Arya-avalokitesvaro bodhisattvo Gambhiram prajnaparamita caryam caramano Vyavalokayati sma panca-skandhas Tamscha svabhava sunyam pasyati sma*

 观自在菩萨，行深般若波罗蜜多时，照见五蕴皆空，度一切苦厄。

 When practising deep wisdom, [Avalokitesvara](https://en.wikipedia.org/wiki/Avalokite%C5%9Bvara) saw that all composite existences had no self nature.
 This experience transcended all pain and suffering.
 Thus he told [Sariputra](https://en.wikipedia.org/wiki/Sariputta) the following:

 *Iha sariputra Rupam sunyata, sunyataya rupam Yad rupam sa sunyata, Sunyataya tad rupam Evam eva, vedana samjna, samskara vijnanam.*